tsileo/blobstash/README.md

 - [ ] A better template module for Lua app
 - [ ] A CLI tool to manage Lua app (upload script, show stats, display app)
 - [ ] Integrate with Let's Encrypt (via lego) and enable HTTP2 support
+- [ ] Snappy encoding support for the HTTP blobstore API
 - A better documentation
 - A web interface?
 - An S3-like HTTP API to store archive?